R-Yin-217/DS4440-PNN-CourseProject/README.md

     - constrastive

         This folder includes the code to extract features from images to create 768-dimensional vectors.
 It also contains the model used to process these vectors, both pretrained and randomly initialized.

+- result

+    This directory includes the results and Jupyter files used to plot the graphs featured in the report.

+- What else do you need

+    You should create a folder named “original,” which should include:

+    - A CSV file for the IMDb dataset.
+	- A folder named “Dog_Cat,” containing all 25,000 images from the Dogs and Cats dataset.